hteumeuleu/caniemail/_features/html-audio.md

     "1": "Does not play.",
-    "2": "The `src` attribute is transformed into `proton-src`.", "3": "The `<audio>` element is supported but can not be played.", "4": "The `<audio>` element is supported, but the video can not play due to a strict Content Security Policy.", "5": "Not supported.
+    "2": "The `src` attribute is transformed into `proton-src`.", "3": "The `<audio>` element is supported but can not be played.", "4": "The `<audio>` element is supported, but the audio can not play due to a strict Content Security Policy.", "5": "Not supported.
 The `<audio>` element and all its content is removed."
 }
 ---